makerdiary/nrf52840-m2-devkit/docs/python/examples/microsd.md

 The example initializes the card and performs basic operations like mounting the FAT volume, writing and reading the example file.

-The microSD Card is connected over a SPI bus.
+The microSD Card is connected to the nRF52840 chip over a SPI bus.
 The table below shows the connections of each pin of the microSD Card:

 | microSD Card Pin      | nRF52840 Pin  |
 |-----------------------|---------------|